Divicha89/Web/README.md

 **check it out here**: https://studyhr.streamlit.app/

 Ill post the progress due to the app and if its really helping her be organized. and the further version would be making a advanced ML model to make predictions of possible burn out or possibly missing a day of study and adding the test scores csv to make a correlation model which would help me deploy the final summary.
+See you in 3-4 months when i have the data

 (she doesnt know shes a test subject for my LLM-Augmented App in progress by contributing original data LOLLL)